 Tomato- I used Roma tomatoes and seasoned them with salt and Italian seasoning.

-Pickles- I left these off, but traditionally a fully dressed o’boy includes pickles.
+Pickles- optional, but traditionally a fully dressed po’boy includes pickles.

 Remoulade- combination of mayo, hot sauce, ketchup, whatever other seasonings you like.

 Hot sauce- your favorite brand of hot sauce.

 Ketchup– optional, but I like to put this on my shrimp or catfish Po’boys.

 More sandwich recipes